wso2/docs-is/en/includes/guides/authentication/conditional-auth/configure-conditional-auth.md

 !!! warning "Before you proceed"

-    When working with Asgardeo conditional authentication scripts, <b>never log secrets</b> or sensitive information within your authentication flows.
+    When working with conditional authentication scripts, <b>never log secrets</b> or sensitive information within your authentication flows.

 ### Create a new secret